SHaroonShah/Readme-Developers-Hub---Production/docs/Archived release notes/archived-release-notes/2023-release-notes.md

 This has been updated in the Shipper Address, Destination Address and Return to Sender Address objects.

-**For more information, see the [API Reference](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) page and the Royal Mail API section.**
+**For more information, see the[API Reference](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) page and the Royal Mail API section.**

 ***